-- 813 (d) Contributing to the improvement of the quality and 814 quantity of surface water and groundwater; or - 815 (e) Contributing to the conservation of soil, water, 816 and fish and wildlife resources on privately owned working 817 agricultural lands or forests. - agricultural lands or forests.
-818 Upon approval of the total list of projects by the 819 board, the list of projects shall be submitted to the Lieutenant 820 Governor, Speaker of the House, Chairs of the Senate and House 821 Appropriations Committees, Chairs of the Senate Finance and House Ways and Means Committees and Chairs of the Senate and House 822 823 Wildlife, Fisheries and Parks Committees.
-If federal funds or 824 quidelines become available and are certified by the Executive 825 Director of the Department of Finance and Administration or the 826 Executive Director of the Mississippi Outdoor Stewardship Fund, 827 the board shall be authorized to expend funds from the Mississippi 828 Outdoor Stewardship Trust Fund and shall notify the Lieutenant 829 Governor, Speaker of the House, Chairs of the Senate and House 830 Appropriations Committees, Chairs of the Senate Finance and House 831 Ways and Means Committees, Chairs of the Senate and House 832 Wildlife, Fisheries and Parks Committees, and Legislative Budget - 835 SECTION 15.
-Upon the effective day of this act, the State 836 Treasurer, in conjunction with the State Fiscal Officer, shall transfer the amounts listed below from and to the following named funds:
+- 810 (c) Supporting and promoting recreation in the form of 811 archery, boating, hiking, camping, fishing, hunting, running, 812 jogging, biking, walking, shooting or similar outdoor activities; - 813 (d) Contributing to the improvement of the quality and 814 quantity of surface water and groundwater; or - 815 (e) Contributing to the conservation of soil, water, 816 and fish and wildlife resources on privately owned working 817 agricultural lands or forests. - (4) Upon approval of the total list of projects by the board, the list of projects shall be submitted to the Lieutenant Governor, Speaker of the House, Chairs of the Senate and House Appropriations Committees, Chairs of the Senate Finance and House Ways and Means Committees and Chairs of the Senate and House Wildlife, Fisheries and Parks Committees.
+If federal funds or guidelines become available and are certified by the Executive Director of the Department of Finance and Administration or the Executive Director of the Mississippi Outdoor Stewardship Fund, the board shall be authorized to expend funds from the Mississippi Outdoor Stewardship Trust Fund and shall notify the Lieutenant Governor, Speaker of the House, Chairs of the Senate and House Appropriations Committees, Chairs of the Senate Finance and House Ways and Means Committees, Chairs of the Senate and House Wildlife, Fisheries and Parks Committees, and Legislative Budget